Hallodaddy070/Mr._White_compatible_with_Micrypython./README.md

 There is a new role!
 The undercover gets a word that is related to the word that the innocents have, but they don't know that they are undercover.
 I was too lazy to come up with words for all 440 words myself, so I used chatgpt to make the undercover word list.
 I have read through the list and it looks good.

+If you have any ideas for new roles tell me in the Discussions tab!

 # How to download
 IMPORTANT!
 ----------------------------------------------------------------------------------------------------------------------------------------------------